vmware-archive/vsphere-storage-for-kubernetes/documentation/troubleshooting.md

 # kubectl describe pod <Controller-Manager Pod Name> --namespace=kube-system | grep "Container ID"
     Container ID:  docker://74a15e75d1365164cec2c005030a7957ddb3d3c9ee487c6b40df35b0a4e4f95a
 ```

-if controller-manager pod is not found, use `docker ps -a` as below to grab the `Container ID` of the controller-manager pod.
+Note: For the above command name of the Controller-Manager Pod can be retrived using `kubectl get pods --namespace=kube-system` command.
+If the controller-manager pod is not found, use `docker ps -a` as below to grab the `Container ID` of the controller-manager pod.

 ```
 # docker ps | grep controller-manager